 Before giving the science behind these assertions, for the purpose of this blog let’s define what slow food isn’t:

-– Slow food is not the movement that was formed to protest the 1988 opening of a McDonald’s near the Spanish Steps in Rome.
+– Slow food is not the popular movement that protested the 1988 opening of a McDonald’s near the Spanish Steps in Rome.

 – Slow food is not slow-cooked barbecue, as you might find at a Detroit restaurant, a Chicago catering company, and probably many other spots.

-– Slow food is not what you prepare in a slow cooker, also known as a crock pot.
+– And slow food is not what you prepare in a slow cooker, also known as a crock pot.

 A pre-Thanksgiving blog on this website gave guidance on the Holiday Diet, which included the advice to Slow Your Pace.
-Today we look at the science behind slow food as a dietary strategy: the proof of the pudding, its surprising universality and practical tips.
+Today we look at the science behind slow food as a dietary strategy.
+We’ll see the proof of the pudding, its surprising universality and practical tips.

 Cause and Effect, versus Stuff That Happens Together